 Time might cloud understanding of news reports from over 140 years ago, but items from the pages of the 19th Century Las Vegas (New Mexico) Gazette still catch my eye.

-Hiding from 21st Century heat today, I resumed my occasional research on croquet in territorial New Mexico.
+Hiding today from the 21st Century heat, I resumed my occasional research on croquet in territorial New Mexico.
 This was related to my ongoing interest with the Billy the Kid croquet controversy of 1878, or at least the Billy the Kid croquet photo controversy of 2015.
-(See previous posts).
+(See previous posts.
+Links below).

 “The person who picked up the glove on the croquet ground, west of the Catholic Church on the first day of this week, can have the other by calling this office,” the Las Vegas Gazette reported on June 19, 1875.

 And, in Cimarron, 90-some miles away, gunplay at the St. James Hotel apparently wasn’t the only game in town in 1875.
 “Three full sets of croquet are kept constantly running at Cimarron,” the newspaper reported without much other explanation on July 24.